 Getting organized is only half the battle.
 Once you have a system in place, you have to maintain it, which can be a challenge if you have a large family or small kids who frequently raid your cabinets.

-To avoid making a mess of your new system, Grace suggests limiting the number of items you keep in your pantry.
+To keep your new system clutter-free, Grace suggests limiting the number of items you keep in your pantry.
 Don't over-buy.
 Make sure you purge your pantry every few months, too, removing items that have reached the end of their shelf life or that you no longer use.